lozymon/lm.maker/README.md

 ####lm jQuery functions
   - jQuery
   > **Description:** Accepts a string containing a CSS selector which is then used to match a set of elements.
 In this maker version it's also addes suport for using the name of a component to select a element
+  > 1. A string containing a selector expression

   - jQuery Callbacks
   - jQuery Deferred